 Countries in the Caribbean, Central America, Mexico, Cape Verde, the Pacific Islands, and South America have reported cases of Zika—including countries we travel to such as Ecuador, Cuba, Mexico, Peru, Argentina, and Brazil.
 However, no travel restrictions have been posted and many tourists and travelers continue to visit these countries.

 Efforts are being taken worldwide to mitigate and eradicate the Zika virus in countries suffering from the epidemic.
-Cuba is taking extreme efforts to eradicate the threat of Zika and has undergone mandatory fumigation to eliminate mosquitoes—a campaign that has so far seen some success.
+Cuba has taken extreme efforts to eradicate the threat of Zika and has undergone mandatory fumigation to eliminate mosquitoes.

 The CDC is always updating their travel notices and information here —including their list of countries with endemic Zika.